Family Time (film)

-Family Time (Mummola) is a 2023 Finnish-Swedish comedy drama film written and directed by Tia Kouvo in her debut film.
-Starring Ria Kataja, Elina Knihtilä and Filipa Areosa, the comedy-drama follows an annual family Christmas get-together that sees the usual tensions rise.
+Family Time (Mummola) is a 2023 comedy-drama film written and directed by Tia Kouvo in her feature directorial debut.
+Starring Leena Uotila, Ria Kataja, Elina Knihtilä and Tom Wentzel, the film follows an annual family Christmas get-together that sees the usual tensions rise.
 It's based on Kouvo's s 2018 short of the same name.

-It is selected in Encounter at the 73rd Berlin International Film Festival, where it had its world premiere on 20 February 2023.
-Tia Kouvo, the first feature director is also nominated for GWFF Best First Feature Award in the festival.
+The film had its world premiere in the Encounters section of the 73rd Berlin International Film Festival on 20 February 2023.
+It was chosen as the Finnish entry for Best International Feature Film at the 97th Academy Awards, but was not nominated.